 While it may seem easy to simply buy or lease a warehouse or fulfillment center near to your target market, there are a variety of factors that must be considered when determining the best location for a new facility.
+“Selecting a site for fulfillment or distribution is a nuanced decision, with many determining factors at play,” says Frank P. Crivello, Chairman & Founder of Phoenix Investors, Phoenix Logistics’ affiliate.
 Taking a holistic approach to site selection ensures the best long-term viability for your operation.

 You will want to make sure that the local labor pool is sufficient to staff your facility.
 In addition, you may need access to interstate highways, ports, railheads, and other transportation to control supply chain costs.
 Most importantly, however, you will want to understand how friendly state and local governments are to your business.